 To summarize, I think grief over a miscarriage, even early in a pregnancy is normal and natural.
 When it happens late after the baby’s body is fully formed, it’s probably even more traumatic.
+In fact, according to Dr. Andres Bustillo, many women opt for cosmetic surgery as a way to cope with grief and extreme stress.
 Charles Lane’s story gave me a lot to think about, and after reading it, I agree that having young children view the body in the hospital could be appropriate.

 However, I really think “kissing and cuddling” a corpse “for several hours is a little strange.
 Keep in mind that the other children were only 6, 4, and 18 months at the time.
 I also think frequently talking about the dead baby in public in the present tense and showing it’s photo to people is extremely weird.
 But that’s just me.

 The people who are trying to absolve Rick Santorum of hypocrisy by claiming what happened wasn’t an abortion are mistaken.
 What happened is indistinguishable from the experience of many women–women who would not be able to receive the treatment Karen Santorum got if her husband achieves his political goals.